When it comes to sharing content, OneNote offers the following alternatives :

 I was nevertheless able to test it my other PC, and it works well !

 Difference : The only difference I noticed is that the resulting pages are stored in a note container, and each page appears as a picture.
-When you use the « Send to OneNote 2013/2016 » printer, the pages are stored on a page (or several for long printout), and the « images » are set as background.
-This prevent from moving then accidentally, when you annotate them.
+In OneNote desktop, the « pictures » are set as background by default (customizable), which prevent from moving then accidentally, when you annotate them.
 But some users may prefer the other way round.

 Finally, I also use to copy content from the web, and paste it into OneNote.